Q: What is Amazon WorkSpaces?

-To configure an interforest trust relationship between your on-premises Microsoft AD and your AWS Microsoft AD please see the documentation here.
+To configure an interforest trust relationship between your on-premises Microsoft AD and your Amazon Web Services Microsoft AD please see the documentation here.
 To configure AD Connector, please see the documentation here.

 Once a trust is established, you can select the domain where your user accounts reside directly in the Amazon WorkSpaces console, and proceed to provisioning WorkSpaces for your users.
-Please note that usernames across domains need to be unique per instance of AWS Microsoft AD.
+Please note that usernames across domains need to be unique per instance of Amazon Web Services Microsoft AD.

 Q: There are two options for integrating Amazon WorkSpaces with my on-premises Microsoft Active Directory.
 Which one should I use?

-When using interforest trust, you only need a single trust relationship between your on-premises AD and your AWS Microsoft AD domain controller.
-You can assign Amazon WorkSpaces to users in any of your on-premises domains, and AWS Microsoft AD automatically discovers and routes authentication requests to the correct domain controller.
+When using interforest trust, you only need a single trust relationship between your on-premises AD and your Amazon Web Services Microsoft AD domain controller.
+You can assign Amazon WorkSpaces to users in any of your on-premises domains, and Amazon Web Services Microsoft AD automatically discovers and routes authentication requests to the correct domain controller.
 This option works well when your environment consists of multiple on-premises Microsoft AD domains.